johsteffens/tbman/README.md

 *Note that most modern platforms employ a flat memory model.
 Very old systems, like early x86 platforms, use a segmented memory model (segment:offset) where only the offset participates in pointer arithmetic.
 On that model tbman would not work correctly.*

-### Leak Detection
+### Leak Detection Tools
+If you allocate memory and forget to free it, it represents a memory leak.
+Good programming style should not tolerate memory leaks of any kind.

 Some debugging tools (e.g. [valgrind](http://www.valgrind.org)) can detect memory leaks in a program.
-Forgetting to free memory, which you allocated using tbman, represents a leak.
-However, since `tbman_close()` returns all [tbman-pools](#anchor_block-pooling-layer) to the system, such a leak might remain undetected by a debugging tool, because it only analyzes your program's interaction with the system.
+However, since `tbman_close()` returns all [tbman-pools](#anchor_block-pooling-layer) to the system, a leak might remain undetected by a debugging tool, because it can only analyze your program's interaction with the system.

+Function `tbman_close` checks for leaks and reports them to stderr, which should alleviate the side effect for most practical purposes.

-In order to reliably detect all memory leaks in your program, check `tbman_total_granted_space()` before closing tbman:
+However, you can can create a custom-check in your program by testing `tbman_total_granted_space()` before closing tbman:

 **Example:**
 ```C